Festival Days: Lake County Fair starts Friday

 People are also reading…

-On the Midway, which features rides, guests will find many types of rides from those that spin and twirl to those that dip and are a bit more mild.
+On the Midway, which features rides, guests will find many types of rides from those that spin and twirl to those that dip and rock and are a bit more mild.

 Among other attractions are the All Star Monster Truck Show; All Breed Classic Horse and Pony Show; 4H Poultry Show; Bean Spitting Contest; Rabbit Exhibit; Fishing Pond; Silly Safaris; Hot Wheels Racing; Three Bar J Ranch And Rodeo; Flower Show; Apple Peeling Contest; Farmer Bob; and much more.